From Dark Corner to DOT-COM:

 the Eagle County election official be sure that the OLV session originated by

-really the same M. Glenn Newkirk who is registered to vote in a nursing home
+the same M. Glenn Newkirk who is registered to vote in a nursing home in Eagle

-in Eagle County and has voted there for years?
-How can the official be sure it
+County and has voted there for years?
+How can the official be sure it is not

 (innocently, of course) and who is now casting that vote from the local